When preparing your admissions application, here are four things you should know to ensure you have the best chance of meeting the deadlines!

 4- Observe deadlines and submit your attestation of results.

 The number of attempts to submit one of the evaluations accepted by the UdeM is unlimited.
 However, the University will only consider the first result it receives.
-It should also be noted that UdeM is not a testing centre.
 Consult the list of evaluation providers available in your region and find out where and how long it will take to receive the results since, depending on the provider, it can take up to 10 weeks.
-For the results to be valid, the test must have been taken within the 18 months prior to the start of the session for which you are applying.
+For the results to be valid, the test must have been taken within the 24 months prior to the start of the session for which you are applying.
 For a hassle-free application, it's best to take this step as soon as possible!

 It is the responsibility of the Centre de communication écrite (CCE) to recognize this requirement.
 If you have any questions, here are some relevant links: